Assessing systematic uncertainties from spectral re-analysis of Cyg X-1 with different coronal geometries: Discussions

 \section{Discussions}

 In this section, we will further discuss uncertainties in the emissivity profiles of different model combinations.
-The shaded regions in Fig.~\ref{fig:emiss} indicate the 90\% uncertainty ranges based on the 90\% confidence intervals constrained by each model and solid lines are best fit emissivity profiles.
+The shaded regions in Fig.~\ref{fig:emiss} indicate the 90\% uncertainty ranges based on the 90\% confidence intervals constrained by each model, and solid lines are the best-fit emissivity profiles.

 Model~0 exhibits the steepest emissivity profile, with relatively higher emission from the outer disk.
 This component is effectively replaced by the distant reflector in subsequent models.
 An extended coronal region produces an emissivity profile that is initially steep, then flattens, and subsequently decreases with a slope of \(q = -3\).
 The lamppost geometry provides the best statistical fit to the data, with a \(\Delta\chi^2\) improvement of 45 and one additional free parameter compared to Model~0.
 However, the extended coronal region is still physically favored, as it is more consistent with polarization measurements.